cotilloe/cell-wars-v1/README.md

   Of course!
 As long as your client supports WebSockets, you can write your game client in any language/technology, even with Unity3D if you want (there is an open source library for Unity to communicate with WebSockets)!

-**TODO**
+### TODO
-Here is an example video taken from Chopcoin.io to sho what I am trying to achieve and here is a list of the items I still have not gotten done yet.
+Here is an example video taken from Chopcoin.io to show what I am trying to achieve: (https://github.com/cotilloe/cell-wars-v1/master/exampleGamePlay.webm) and here is a list of the items I still have not gotten done yet.
 Always open to new ideas and suggestions too!
 <ol>
     <li>Need to make eating other players and Cell Rejoining a more smoother action.
 As of now, once a cell "covers" another cell enough         for it to trigger an "absorb" action, it "pops".
 A smoother transition is needed.
 (For example, see https://chopcoin.io)</li>
     <li>Implement skins feature.
 Skins will be simple graphics that will fit on a players cell, rowing with it and also apparing on             every cell when a player splits.
 Skins should be 1 color, more like a sillouhette, for network lag consideration.
 (For example,         see https://chopcoin.io)</li>